sdiehl/wiwinwlh/tutorial.md

 The closure representation for data constructors are also "tagged" at the runtime with the tag of the specific constructor.
-This is however not a runtime type tag since there is no way to recover the type from the tag as all constructor simply use the sequence (0, 1, 2, ...).
+This is however not a runtime type tag since there is no way to recover the type from the tag as all constructors simply use the sequence (0, 1, 2, ...).
 The tag is used to discriminate cases in pattern matching.
 The builtin ``dataToTag#`` can  be used to pluck off the tag for an arbitrary datatype.
 This is used in some cases when desugaring pattern matches.